Get more practice with the workbook

 The adjective 'sensuous' draws its etymology from the Latin word 'sensuus,' which is derived from 'sensus,' meaning 'perception' or 'feeling.'
 'Sensus' is closely related to the verb 'sentire,' which means 'to feel' or 'to perceive.'
 This Latin root emphasizes the idea of sensory perception and the ability to feel or experience through the senses.
 Over time, 'sensuous' evolved in English to describe things that appeal to the senses, particularly those related to physical pleasure and enjoyment, such as touch, taste, sight, or sound.
 Its etymology underscores its role in evoking sensory experiences and the pleasures associated with them, making it a word that vividly conveys the idea of indulging in the richness of sensory perception.

-Find the meaning of sensuous
+Find the correct meaning of the adjective sensuous:

 Try Again!